railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_advanced.rst

 .. figure:: images/stock_picking_wizard.png
    :align: center

-   *Confirmation screen for delivered quantities.*
+   *Confirmation screen for delivered quantities*

 When you open the list of current deliveries, you find the field :guilabel:`Partial delivery` which shows the reference number of the first delivery sent to the customer.
 That enables you to easily